Public Benefits Screening Partnership

-Baltimore County Government and the CASH Campaign of Maryland, which promotes creating assets and savings through programs that offer economic advancement, are now offering referrals to programs and support services that can relieve financial concerns via phone and by appointment.
+Baltimore County Government and the CASH Campaign of Maryland, which promotes creating assets and savings through programs that offer economic advancement, offer screenings to qualified residents for public benefits programs and support services by appointment via telephone.

 - Temporary Cash Assistance